Neuroling/SPINCO_SINEEG/_ScienceCluster_tests/README.md

 ### ScienceApps
 Go here and log in:
 https://apps.s3it.uzh.ch/
 ### From terminal
 Type  ```ssh shortname@cluster.s3it.uzh.ch``` with your uzh shortname.
 You will be asked for password.
 Then you will see message and a table showing your directories and their available space

+## Creating a Python environment
+- Log in: ` ssh gfraga@cluster.s3it.uzh.ch `
+- Load mamba module:  ``module load mamba``
+- Create enviroment: For example to create an enviroment I name: *SINEEG-env*:  `conda create -n SINEEG-env spyder spyder-kernels numpy scipy pandas matplotlib sympy cython mne`
+- The new enviroment will be saved in `/home/gfraga/data/conda/envs/`
+- Now we can activate the enviroment with `conda activate SINEEG-env`

 ## Project set up
 Set up Slurm parameter to sbatch in the **command line**:
 ```